DesyncTheThird/corne-keymap/readme.md

 Accessible with `Base` key on Utility layer, or `Basic` to also disable home row mods and `Space` layer-tap (for games).

 > ⚠️ Modifying the _BASIC layer will also require changing mod-tap and combo code.

+# Some notes on implementation

+### CS_XXXX Keycodes
+I've had problems in the past with rolling built-in shifted keycodes.
+For instance, `&=` is a very common inward roll (in LaTeX), but the shift from the ampersand would often persist through to the equals symbol, outputting `&+` instead.
+(And similar problems with other rolls.)

+The `CS_XXXX` keycodes explicitly reset shift modifiers before sending the intended keycode, fixing this issue.
+They also rename the keycodes to their ISO counterparts.
+These keycodes also can't be shifted manually: this is intended -- every symbol should be accessible on some layer without needing the shift key at all -- shift should only be needed for normal letters.

+This has probably been fixed in the years since I first encountered this issue, but there's little reason to swap back to ordinary keycodes as; the keycode renaming is convenient for maintenance; the shift-disabling behaviour is desired; and it works as-is.

+I also don't use key overrides for this purpose, because they override all matching instances of inputs when active, and sometimes I do want to manually send strange combinations of modifiers and keycodes.

+By the way, `CS` originally stood for `Custom Symbol`, but I've ended up using the prefix for any custom key I implement, mostly because it's easy to search/regex for.

+### Layers
+You may notice that this keymap has a lot of layers defined.
+In practice however, you'll only really be using 6 or so layers: the `Base` layer, `Edit`, `Data`, `Symbol`, `Program`, and `Utility`.
+The other 9 are either persistent locking layers (different base layers/numpad/steno, etc.), or are there to make the internal layer switching implementation simpler (including "overlay" layers).

+Because layers are arranged in a stack that is scanned top-down, there isn't an easy way to move from a higher layer to a lower layer momentarily.
+I've done some implementations of this before, but they are often error-prone to work with, difficult to maintain and troubleshoot, and often doesn't interact well with other features like Achordion or built-in timers.
+Alternatively, I could make every key on every layer that needs this behaviour a custom key that performs different actions depending on the currently held keys, but this is even worse for maintenance, even if it is slightly more memory efficient.
+To save myself the trouble, I just stack extra layers on top wherever I need them.

+### Repeat Key
+I am aware that there is a built-in QMK implementation of the repeat/magic key.
+However, my original implementation precedes the repeat key being merged into the main branch.
+Furthermore, I've customised my dynamic keys so much at this point that it's easier to keep using my own implementation as I keep all of the functions exposed and can hook into it anywhere.
+In particular, the rollback feature and various dynamic macros do this extensively.

+### Other
+If there's anything else in the keymap that looks inefficient or badly implemented, that's probably because it's very old and I didn't want to look into it too deeply when refactoring, and/or I didn't put much thought into it when I was first making it.

+If you find a way to clean up some of my code or fix some bugs, that's lovely, and a PR would be appreciated.
+However, this is my personal keymap, so I will not be accepting any PRs that change functionality meaningfully; please make a fork if you would like to experiment on your own copy.